mj19981995/modelmapper/getting-started/index.md

 While ModelMapper will do its best to implicitly match source and destination properties for you, sometimes you may need to explicitly define mappings between properties.

-Let's map `Order.billingAddress.street` to `OrderDTO.billingStreet` and `Order.billingAddress.city` to `OrderDTO.billingCity`.
-First we'll define a `PropertyMap` that contains this mapping:
+ModelMapper supports a variety of mapping approaches, allowing you to use any mix of methods and field references.
+Let's map `Order.billingAddress.street` to `OrderDTO.billingStreet` and map `Order.billingAddress.city` to `OrderDTO.billingCity`.
+First we'll define a `PropertyMap` that contains these mappings:

 {:.prettyprint .lang-java}
 	PropertyMap<Order, OrderDTO> orderMap = new PropertyMap<Order, OrderDTO>() {